 Why You Want A Mobile LED Screen At Your Next Outdoor Event

-Guests at indoor events—concerts, basketball games, and farewell speeches from a certain soon-to-be-ex president—are accustomed to seeing giant display screens.
+Guests at indoor events—concerts, basketball games, and conferences—are accustomed to seeing giant display screens.
 Like oversized television sets, the screens can project a performance to the cheap seats, play commercials, and even show a PowerPoint presentation.
 At outdoor events, giant video displays are possible, but the set up requires a little more ingenuity and cost.
 It’s a problem when there’s nothing to mount them on, no permanent source of electricity, and daylight that impacts viewability.
 One company has a solution that makes perfect sense.

 Taking It To The Streets with Mobile LED Screens